bjornarprytz/card-game/readme.md

   - Add context to the expression
 - Triggered effects
 - Keyword Refactor
-  - Keyword variables (e.g. Delirium, Cards in hand, Spells in graveyard)
+  - Complex Keyword variables (e.g. Delirium, Spells in graveyard)
   - More dynamic keyword/effect lookup?
   - Maybe separate keywords into different kinds:
     - Composite / Higher-Order
       - Always inject state so that card don't have to explicitly get it from the state
     - Simple
       - Acts on one atom, state isn't injected
+- Activated abilities

 ## TODO